 Flote doesn’t have any platform fees.
 Today, it features an integrated Bitcoin wallet that enables you to purchase BTC with your debit or credit card.
 They will launch their native token, Flote, in 2022.
 The project’s founders have big plans, including a decentralized exchange, support for more cryptocurrencies, Flote market, and much more.

-Cent runs on Ethereum blockchain famous for its smart contracts technology and is called so after decentralization and incentivization.
+Cent runs on the Ethereum blockchain famous for its smart contracts technology and is called so after decentralization and incentivization.
 It’s a mix of Quora, Craiglist, Steemit, Medium, and Twitter.
 Cent’s community appreciates long-form content, questions, and answers, as well as great visuals.
 Moreover, it pays users for creating content.

 Bounties are unique to Cent, and they are a great way to reward valuable responses and insights.
 For example, if you need to crowdsource survey responses, figure out what resources you should use for your whitepaper, or even get someone to edit your thesis – you can set a bounty on it.
 The minimum bounty is 0.001 ETH.